lzwjava/blog-source/original/2024-12-10-life-tips-en.md

 * Think often about what Yin Wang or Daniel P. Friedman says.
 They are probably the smartest and kindest people in the world.

 * The world will have more freedom.
 The world will become better as knowledge and technology evolve.

+* Focus on learning Science, Technology, Engineering, and Mathematics (STEM).
+These fields are generally based on reproducible and verifiable facts, unlike some other areas of knowledge.
+Prioritize learning correct information initially to avoid needing to correct your understanding or habits later.